 The Spark Miles has no foreign transaction fees, so it’s a great card to use for purchases abroad, as you can earn rewards all while not paying additional fees.
 This is a common benefit nowadays across many cards, but it’s still very valuable.

-The Spark Miles offers primary car rental coverage, assuming you’re renting for business reasons.
+The Spark Miles offers car rental coverage, assuming you’re renting for business reasons.
 Just charge the entire rental to your card and decline the rental company’s collision damage waiver coverage, and you’ll be covered for damage due to collision or theft.
+Review the benefits guide for full details.

 Make sure you check out your cardmember agreement for full details, because there are some exclusions.